On the security relevance of weights in deep learning: Adversarial Initialization

-In matrix $\mat A$, the largest components of the original matrix are all randomly distributed in the lower $(1 - r_A)m$ rows.
-The small and often negative components are randomly distributed in the upper $r_Am$ rows, so that products of these rows with the positive $\vec x$ are likely negative. $r_A\in\{\frac 1 m, \frac 2 m, ..., 1\}$ controls the fraction of rows that are filled with the ``small'' values.
+In matrix $\mat A$, the largest components of the original matrix are all randomly distributed in the lower $(1 - r_A)m$ rows. $r_A\in\{\frac 1 m, \frac 2 m, ..., 1\}$ controls the fraction of rows that are filled with the ``small'' values.
+The small and often negative components are randomly distributed in the upper $r_Am$ rows.
+The products of these negative rows with the positive $\vec x$ are likely negative.
 If the bias $\vec a$ is not too large, the resulting vector will have many zeros in the upper rows due to the ReLU-cutoff.

 Next, a similar approach can be used with matrix $\vec B$ to eliminate the remaining positive components.
 Let $r_B$ control the fraction of ``small'' columns of $\mat B$.

 In summary, we concentrate the positive contributions in a few places and ``cross'' $\vec A$ and $\vec B$ in order to annihilate them.
 For the typical case of weights drawn from a zero mean distribution, $r_A = r_B = \frac 1 2$ effectively kills all the neurons and makes training impossible.